Forricide/still-feel-alive/Chapter 8.md

 Her father says something: Annette laughs, she giggles.
 It's a bittersweet music.
 A song she hasn't heard in a long, long time.

 She remembers her mother to be dead.
 Her father... gone, perhaps, in a different sense of the word.
-This scene makes her lonely, but she knows she can't see either of them, not now.
-She needs to make new friends.
+This scene makes her lonely, but they're both worlds away.
+Distanced in so many more ways than one.

+*I want to make new friends.*

+New relationships, new opportunities, new life.

+She pictures those more recent memories in her mind.
+Dreamlike, the scene changes.
+Talking with Sarah over tea, discussing parahumans and powers with Gregor.
+Slowly experimenting, safe and easy ideas slowly becoming more radical.

+They're far away, too.
+But she can remember more.
+Being here before, dreaming, imagining: waking up.

+"Shit, shit, check for a pulse."